Did you know?

 Love Palaeontology?
 Help Keep It Going

 If you have enjoyed diving into dinosaur science and exploring palaeoenvironments, you can help shape what comes next.
 I rely on reader support and without it, the website cannot continue.
+Producing high‑quality palaeontology content takes time, research, and resources, far more than most people ever see.
+This work can only continue with the financial support of readers who value it.

 Whether it is through Patreon or a donation, you are helping keep palaeontology open, creative, and evolving.